 The City's proprietary fund provides the same type of information found in the government-wide financial statements, but in more detail.
-At the end of the current fiscal year net assets invested in capital assets, net of related debt and restricted net assets were \$14,745,496 and \$471,000, respectively.
+At the end of the current fiscal year, net investment in capital assets and unrestricted net position were \$15,098,938 and \$1,560,350, respectively.
 The proprietary fund has been greatly affected by the increase in cost for the purchase of electricity that the city sells to its citizens.
 This large increase has also led to the deterioration of the city's overall financial position.
+However, the City was able to pay off their large cable lease during the year; this should help the city in future periods.
 Other factors concerning the finances of these funds have already been addressed in the discussion of the City's business-type activities.